Financial Accountability - Information for Services

 If you received funding for the Disability and Inclusion Program, Additional Targeted Equity Loading, Health and Development Program etc, remember to first deduct wages paid to staff using these other grants, from the total wages line-item on the service’s audited/non-audited financial income and expenditure statements from their accountant/bookkeeper.

-Services that received funding for multiple programs with the same/similar expenditure line items e.g. wages, resources, during the 2024 period may find it helpful to download Expenditure Across all Programs Example (XSL 27 KB) to break up income and expenditure across all programs if not already presented on service financial statements.
+Services that received funding for multiple programs with the same/similar expenditure line items e.g. wages, resources, during the 2024 and 2024–25 reporting periods may find it helpful to download Expenditure Across all Programs Example (XSL 27 KB) to break up income and expenditure across all programs if not already presented on service financial statements.

 It may be easier to complete the smaller grant programs first before completing the Start Strong for Community Preschool Part 1 and 2 sections.
 Services can apportion the expenditure amount relative to that funding grant.

-The financial accountability statement now has two new expenditure line items in Part 2.
+The financial accountability statement now has 2 new expenditure line items in Part 2.

-The 2024 Financial Accountability has two new staffing expenditure line items:
+The 2024 and 2024–25 Financial Accountability has 2 new staffing expenditure line items:

 From 2024 to assist the department with evaluating the program, services are now asked to provide a breakdown of expenditure for the two categories below: